DeveloperFromUkraine/some-repo/src/error-banner/error-banner.md

 ## Accessibility
 * Add a descriptive aria-label to the dismiss buttons tag that describes the action of the button (ex: exit)
 * Refer to the Sample HTML for an example
+* Error banners will be set to have a live region of assertive, allowing screen readers to notify the user right away of the contents of the error banner

 *** TypeScript ***